 Your lawyer will expect to be paid on time and in full.
 If your financial situation is bad, your lawyer may be able to create some kind of payment plan.
 If you’re broke because your ex cleaned out the bank account, your lawyer can file motions asking the court to grant temporary orders for child or spousal support, custody, payment of your lawyer’s fees, etc. And if you suspect your divorce might get nasty, ask your lawyer about filing orders to protect you and/or your kids – financially and physically.

-To get the best service from your lawyer, it's essential to be a good client.
-Here's how to gain your lawyer's respect:
+To get the best service from your divorce lawyer, it’s essential to be a good client.
+Here’s how to gain his or her respect:

-If you don't abide by these tips, your lawyer may want to quit your case.
-This may also happen if you don't communicate properly, if you continually don't follow the lawyer's advice, or if you don't pay your legal bills.
-But if you're cooperative and reasonable, it's more likely that your lawyer will trust you and work hard on your behalf.
+If you don’t abide by these five tips, your lawyer may decide to “fire” you as a client.
+This could also happen if you fail to disclose important facts or don’t answer questions honestly and fully, if you repeatedly ignore your lawyer’s advice, or if you don’t pay your legal bills.
+But if you’re cooperative, reasonable, and truthful – and you have chosen the right lawyer to represent you – your lawyer will trust you and work hard on your behalf.